List of Burnley F.C. seasons

 Burnley Football Club, an English association football club based in Burnley, Lancashire, was founded on 18 May 1882 as Burnley Rovers.
 (Note: The Burnley Advertiser reported on 26 September 1874 that a rugby football team named "The Burnley Rovers Football Club" had "just been formed", already having 35 members.
 On 18 May 1882, Burnley Rovers voted for a shift to association football.)
 The suffix "Rovers" was soon dropped, and the club was simply known as "Burnley Football Club" at the time of its first recorded match on 10 August 1882.
 For the first six years of its existence, there was no league football, so matches were arranged on an ad hoc basis, supplemented by cup competitions organised at local and national level.
 The club won its first trophy in 1883: the Dr Dean's Cup, a knockout competition between amateur clubs in the local area.
 Burnley turned professional at the end of 1883, first entered the FA Cup in the 1885–86 season, and were one of the 12 founding members of the Football League in 1888.
 The team have played in the top four tiers of English football from 1888 to the present day.

 Burnley have been champions of England twice, in 1920–21 and 1959–60, have won the FA Cup once, in 1913–14, and have won the FA Charity Shield twice, in 1960 and 1973.
-They have been runners-up in the First Division twice, in 1919–20 and 1961–62, and FA Cup runners-up twice, in 1946–47 and 1961–62.
-Burnley were the second, and are one of only five teams to have won all four professional divisions of English football, along with Wolverhampton Wanderers, Preston North End, Sheffield United and Portsmouth.
+They were the second, and are one of only five teams to have won all four professional divisions of English football, along with Wolverhampton Wanderers, Preston North End, Sheffield United and Portsmouth.
+Burnley have been runners-up in the First Division twice, in 1919–20 and 1961–62, and FA Cup runners-up twice, in 1946–47 and 1961–62.
+They are yet to win the League Cup, having reached the semi-finals on four occasions, most recently in 2008–09.

-As of the end of the 2024–25 season, the team have spent 60 seasons in the top division of English football, 48 in the second, 11 in the third, and 7 in the fourth.
+As of the end of the 2025–26 season, the team have spent 61 seasons in the top division of English football, 48 in the second, 11 in the third, and 7 in the fourth.
+Burnley have changed division on 27 occasions—13 promotions (6 as champions) and 14 relegations.
+Jimmy Robson and Willie Irvine hold the record for most goals scored in a season with 37, which they achieved in 1960–61 and 1965–66 respectively.
+Burnley's highest average home attendance is 33,621, which the club set in 1947–48.

 The table details their achievements in domestic and international competitions, and records their top goalscorer and average home league attendance, for each completed season.